ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 sqlparse==0.5.3
 ```

 Learning Log already depends on specific versions of four different packages, so it requires a matching environment to run properly on a remote server.
-(We installed two of these packages manually, and two others were installed automatically as dependencies of these packages.)
+(We installed two of these packages manually, and two others were installed automatically as dependencies of those packages.)

 When we deploy Learning Log, Upsun will install all the packages listed in *requirements.txt*, creating an environment with the same packages we’re using locally.
 Because of this, we can be confident the deployed project will function just like it has on our local system.
 This approach to managing a project is critical as you start to build and maintain multiple projects on your system.